How to understand your business energy bills and work out what the charges mean

 3. Contract information - Somewhere on your bill, your supplier should indicate the details of your current contract, including:

-Your supplier should write to you between 60 and 120 days’ prior to your contract’s end date to let you know it’s due to expire, but it’s always good to keep this date in mind so you have time to run an energy price comparison.
-If you’re short on time, our tech-enabled energy experts can help, and take away the hassle of searching the market by doing it for you.
-They will compare the best deals from our trusted suppliers.
+Your supplier should write to you between 60 and 120 days before your contract ends to let you know it’s due to expire, but it’s always good to keep this date in mind so you have time to run an energy price comparison.

 4. Billing period - This shows when your energy usage is being billed for.
 This is usually monthly, but may be quarterly.